 Walking in the prismatic amazement that is the woods and mountains in fall.
 Feeling the chilly wind on your cheeks while the sun is still warm.
-The sound of leaves cracking under your soles.
-Fall is a great moment of the year to visit some places that are too crowded during the summer, and to just walk around in general.
+The sound of leaves crackling under your soles.
+Fall is a great moment of the year to visit some places that are too crowded during the summer and to just walk around in general.
 Germany is no exception.
-With it’s beautiful trees and landscape, it is the perfect Autumn day right there.
-This is why that day, we decided to go for a day trip to Hohenschwangau village, about 2h of train from München.
+With its beautiful trees and landscape, it is the perfect Autumn day right there.
+This is why that day, we decided to go for a day trip to Hohenschwangau village, about 2h of the train from München.

 Doing the touristy things is always a bit unnerving.
-You know for a fact you will be in a crowd of people and won’t get to truly enjoy the place you are at because all theses people will strip the place of it’s essence.
+You know for a fact you will be in a crowd of people and won’t get to truly enjoy the place you are at because all these people will strip the place of its essence.

 This is what happens when you want to go see the Neuschwanstein castle.
 It is located in a terribly small and cute village by the name of Hohenschwangau.
 So at first, you imagine yourself taking the train a few hours, then a small hike from a village to another and bam!; beautiful Sleeping Beauty Romanesque palace in the mountains.

 The train ride involves getting shoved around by people who do not share the same culture of “wait in line, we’ll all get in anyways”, and running for the bus right when you get off in order to maybe catch a glimpse of the castle.
 Which is beautiful, of course.
 But still.
 What about the lonely paths in the woods and theses creeks nobody goes to?